Ruben Vardanyan (politician): Move to Armenia and Nagorno-Karabakh

-Azerbaijan's 2023 offensive in Nagorno-Karabakh and his detainment
+Azerbaijan's 2023 offensive in Nagorno-Karabakh and detainment

 In September 2023, following the Azerbaijani offensive in Nagorno-Karabakh and subsequent flight of Nagorno-Karabakh Armenians, Vardanyan was detained by Azerbaijani authorities in the Lachin corridor on charges of "financing terrorism, creating illegal armed formations and illegally crossing a state border".
 A number of internationally renowned public figures and organizations have called for the release of Vardanyan along with other former de facto Nagorno-Karabakh officials, describing the charges as fabricated and considering his detention to be politically motivated or in violation of international laws.

 Following his arrest, Vardanyan’s wife was quoted as saying that “Ruben stood with the people of Artsakh, during the 10-month blockade and suffered with them in the struggle for survival.
 I ask for your prayers.”
 US senator Ed Markey has stated that Vardanyan and several others have been illegally detained in violation of international laws.

 The court extended Vardanyan’s pre-trial detention by another four months in January 2024.
 He then went on a hunger strike in April to demand a speedy trial, but his family reported on 25 April 2024 that he ended it.
 In June 2024, a team of international attorneys representing Vardanyan filed a complaint with the UN that Vardanyan had been tortured in the Azeri prison.

+The United Nations Human Rights Council’s Working Group on Arbitrary Detention (UNWGAD), at its 101st session held in November 2024, adopted an opinion that the detention of Ruben Vardanyan was not arbitrary and did not violate international law on the grounds of discrimination.
+The impartiality of the UNWGAD was challenged by former ICC prosecutor Luis Moreno Ocampo, who asserted that Ganna Yudkivska, the Chair-Rapporteur of the Working Group, had "professional, financial, and family ties with Azerbaijan," including links to a law firm representing the Azerbaijani state oil company, which he described as "gross contraventions of UN rules" that compromised the body’s neutrality.
+Similar concerns were raised by former UN official Hasmik Egian.

-On 17 January 2025 Vardanyan and 15 other Armenian officials went on trial for terrorism, crimes against humanity and crimes against the state of Azerbaijan.
+On 17 January 2025 Vardanyan and 15 other Karabakh Armenian officials went on trial for terrorism, crimes against humanity and crimes against the state of Azerbaijan.
 Vardanyan stated that he faced 42 charges in all, and also that he had not been given a chance to properly review the indictment.
 He began another hunger strike in February 2025.
+In testimony before the Tom Lantos Human Rights Commission, Jared Genser, legal counsel to Ruben Vardanyan, further characterized the case against Vardanyan as a "mockery of justice," citing “egregious due process abuses," including trial before a military tribunal, lack of access to fully translated documents, closed hearings, denial of access to international counsel, and torture.

+On 17 February 2026, Vardanyan was convicted on 19 charges including "crimes against peace and humanity", "war crimes" and "terrorism" and sentenced to 20 years' imprisonment.